davidmoyes22/ai-case-study/README.md

 1. "29 percent revenue growth per year over the last two years.
 2. 41 percent growth in 2021 for brands that invested in partnerships early in the pandemic"

 My recommendation for DataVisor is to invest heavily in building a robust partner network filled with technology and domain experts.
 Doing so will give them the tools and credibility that they need to break into new markets and start to take market share from their competitors in different industries.
-This course of action would be be faster than building out new product offerings to compete in new industries and significantly cheaper than acquiring another company. **At worst, investing in a partner network gives DataVisor the opportunity to validate their product-market fit in new industries at a much lower cost and at best, it will allow them to compete in new industries and open up significant future revenue streams.**
+This course of action would be faster than building out new product offerings to compete in new industries and significantly cheaper than acquiring another company. **At worst, investing in a partner network gives DataVisor the opportunity to validate their product-market fit in new industries at a much lower cost and at best, it will allow them to compete in new industries and open up significant future revenue streams.**

 ## Resources Addendum 📖
 - [Crunchbase - DataVisor Financials](https://www.crunchbase.com/organization/datavisor/company_financials)